kzkedzierska/shiny_workshop/01_simple/README.md

 ## Task description

-Your task is to edit couple things:
+Your task is to edit couple things in the app.

+### Allow users to control number of bins

--   add the slider or other input to include the change the control of number of bins on the plot in your app.
+Add the slider, or other input, to allow users to control of number of bins in the histogram.

 *Note:* The bins argument in baseR `hist` is called `breaks`.